Alumni News

 Interview with Dr. Tiffany Kyser

-SoE: Who was your most memorable teacher, and what made them memorable?
+SoE: Who was your most memorable instructor, and what made them memorable?

 Tiffany: Ms. Gilman.
 My 5th and 6th grade teacher who did the following to honor me, my lived experience, and my assets: